 One way for investors to Fed-proof fixed income portfolios is to lower duration risk.
 The Vanguard Short-Term Corporate Bond ETF (NASDAQ:VCSH) is one of the best Vanguard ETFs on the short-duration side of the ledger.
 Plus, this Vanguard fund does not skimp on yield.

-VCSH has a yield of 2.58%, which is solid when considering the fund’s average duration is just 2.7 years.
-This Vanguard ETF holds over 2,200 investment-grade corporate bonds with an average maturity of 2.9 years.
+VCSH has a yield of 2.77%, which is solid when considering the fund’s average duration is just 2.7 years.
+This Vanguard ETF holds over 2,200 investment-grade corporate bonds.

 Vanguard Mid-Cap Value ETF (VOE)